tgarzagut/CARLA/README.md

 # CARLA
-Collection of tests and files for working on manual control with logitech G920
+Collection of tests and files for working with CARLA Simulator using logitech G920 controller

 ### Comments
 - No longer using Logidrivepy for Logitech controllers